 Opportunities

-We have three funded, industry-linked, PhD studentships available for study commencing as soon as possible and up until October 2023.
+We have two fully-funded, industry-linked, PhD studentships available for study commencing 25/26.

 How to apply: